Should I invest in taxable accounts?

 We own stocks like these because we believe buying and holding such stocks will, with time, provide both growth and some steady monthly income for future wants and needs in semi-retirement.
 We hope to be five years away from that financial milestone.
 We also own similar Canadian stocks in our non-registered/taxable account.
 More on that in a bit but we do report how we are doing with that portfolio every month.

-Hi Mark, I read your newsletters with vigour and I enjoy reading about your journey.
+Hi Mark, I read your newsletters with vigor and I enjoy reading about your journey.

 - Canadian-listed ETFs like XIU, VCN among others (that own Canadian stocks) might be best held inside the TFSA (so there are no foreign withholding taxes to worry about).